Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Functional representation for the Bahn--Ehrlich isoperimetric inequality

 \subsection{Graphs and functional representations}

-It is well-known that an achronal set $S \subset I^+(O)$ can be represented as the graph of a $1$-Lipschitz function $h:Z \to \R$ for some subset $Z \subset \R^n$; cf.~\cite[Prop.
-1.6.3]{Ge06} and \cite{Pe72}.
-Moreover, away from its edge such an achronal set is known to be a hypersurface with empty boundary \cite[Prop.~14.25]{On83}, and hence Lipschitz; cf.~the next lemma.
-Similarly, we can represent such an achronal set $S$ as a graph over the subset $\pi(S)$ of the hyperboloid $\HH$.
-Recall that $|\cdot|$ denotes the Minkowski norm in $\Lo^{n+1}$ and the hyperbolic norm in case of a tangent vector of $\HH$, respectively.
+Away from its edge, an achronal set is known to be a Lipschitz hypersurface with empty boundary; see e.g.~\cite[Theorem 2.147]{Mi19}.
+In our setting, we can represent a general achronal set $S$ as a graph over the subset $\pi(S)$ of the hyperboloid $\HH^n$ as follows.
+Recall that $|\cdot|$ denotes the Minkowski norm in $\Lo^{n+1}$ and the hyperbolic norm in case of a tangent vector of $\HH^n$, respectively.

-\begin{lem} Let $\Omega \subset \HH$ be a domain.
+\begin{lem} Let $\Omega \subset \HH^n$ be a domain.
 A subset $S$ of $M=\R_+\Omega$ is achronal in $M$ if and only if it has the form for some locally Lipschitz function $f: \pi(S) \rightarrow \R_+$ whose logarithm $\ln(f)$ is $1$-Lipschitz continuous with respect to the intrinsic metric of $\Omega$.
-In this case, we obtain the following: \begin{enumerate} \item[(i)] The gradient bound holds almost everywhere on $\pi(S) \subset \HH$. \item[(ii)] The subset $S$ is a Lipschitz hypersurface over the interior of $\pi(S)$. \item[(iii)] The radial projection $S \rightarrow \pi(S)$ is a homeomorphism. \item[(iv)]The subset $S$ is a (Lipschitz) hypersurface if and only if $\pi(S)$ is a ($\mathcal{C}^{0,1}$-) $\mathcal{C}^0$-submanifold with boundary. \item[(v)] If $S$ is a hypersurface with Lipschitz boundary, then it is even a Lipschitz hypersurface. \end{enumerate} \end{lem}
+In this case, we obtain the following: \begin{enumerate} \item[(i)] The gradient bound holds almost everywhere on $\pi(S) \subset \HH^n$. \item[(ii)] The preimage in $S$ of the interior of $\pi(S)\subset \HH^n$ under $\pi$ is a Lipschitz hypersurface. \item[(iii)] The radial projection $S \rightarrow \pi(S)$ is the restriction of a locally bi-Lipschitz homeomorphism of $M$; in particular, the set $S$ is a (Lipschitz) hypersurface if and only if $\pi(S)$ is a (Lipschitz) hypersurface. \item[(iv)] If $S$ is a hypersurface whose boundary (as a manifold with boundary) is a $C^{0,1}$-submanifold, then it is even a Lipschitz hypersurface. \end{enumerate} \end{lem}